-The Board of Directors of The Cottonwood High School ("TCS," "School," or the "Charter School") recognizes that suicide is a major cause of death among youth and should be taken seriously.
-The purpose of this policy is to protect the health and well-being of all students by having procedures in place to prevent, assess the risk of, intervene in, and respond to suicide.
-TCS:
+The Board of Directors of The Cottonwood School ("TCS" or the "Charter School") recognizes that suicide is a major cause of death among youth and should be taken seriously.
+To attempt to reduce suicidal behavior and its impact on students and families, the Board of Directors has developed prevention strategies and intervention procedures.